94Uv20904/Group-18-Capstone-Project/README.md

 6) Run the module by running the following command in Powershell < streamlit run **file name** >
 7) The program should automatically open in your browser.

+**Run the Module**
+Depending on your device configurations, running the program directly in your IDE may give you errors saying that you do not have the correct libraries installed.
+To avoid this error:
+1) Open Terminal/Command Prompt/Powershell.
+2) Navigate to the location of the module.
+3) Run the command < streamlit run Physiscs_Fact_App.py >